 The Pentagon put a sensitive report on their website, then quickly pulled it off.
-It revealed new rules on nuclear weapons in war.
+It revealed new rules on nukes in war.
 They are worryingly lax.

 On the 17th of January 1961, President Eisenhower gave his farewell speech to the nation.

 He used part of the speech to warn against his own military;

 In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
 The potential for the disastrous rise of misplaced power exists, and will persist.

 No-one expected this.
 He was a five-star army general and leader of the allies on D-Day.
 He was not one to knock his own side.